How To Store Shoes Long-Term

-We’ve outlined some helpful tips which will keep your shoes clean and ready to wear whenever you need them again.
 Proper personal storage is one of the best ways to preserve shoes.
-Though some of these steps may take a bit of time, they will help you avoid the most common mistakes people make when storing their shoes for long periods of time.
+Though some of these steps may take a bit of time, they will help you avoid the most common mistakes people make when storing their shoes for long periods.

-Proper shoe storage begins with clean shoes.
-Before you put your shoes into long-term storage, be sure to clean them and use proper shoe care.
-At a minimum wipe down your shoes or clean them off with a brush.
-Be sure to remove any visible soiling or debris.
-If cleaning with a wet cloth, allow your shoes to completely dry before storing or conditioning.
+Proper storage for shoes begins with clean shoes.
+Before putting your shoes into long-term storage, clean them and use proper shoe care.
+At a minimum, wipe down your shoes or clean them off with a brush.
+Be sure to remove any visible soil or debris.
+If cleaning with a wet cloth, allow your shoes to dry completely before storing or conditioning.

-Conditioning isn’t required for all shoe types, but for leather boots and dress shoes, it is a must.
+Conditioning isn’t required for all shoe types, but it is a must for leather boots and dress shoes.
 After thoroughly brushing or cleaning off your shoes and allowing them to dry, remove your laces.
 Using a clean rag, apply a light coat of leather conditioner to your shoes.
-Allow the shoes to dry overnight and wipe off any excess conditioner.
+Allow the shoes to dry overnight, and wipe off any excess conditioner.
 Give your shoes a final brush before replacing your laces and preparing to pack them.
-Suede shoes should be cleaned similarly, but just make sure your conditioner is safe for use on suede.

 First, shoe trees absorb moisture.
 You’d be surprised at how much moisture accumulates from sweat when you wear your shoes.
 By absorbing moisture, the shoe tree helps prevent your shoes from smelling and protects leather insoles from cracking as they dry and contract.
 If made of cedar, your shoe trees also fulfill an antimicrobial function which will help you avoid any unpleasant surprises when you pull them out of the shoe storage.

 For shoes where shoe trees aren’t appropriate, consider stuffing your shoes with acid-free tissue paper or packing paper.
-This will help your shoes maintain their shape while they are in storage.
+Stuffing them will help your shoes maintain their shape while in storage.
 Then purchase a shoe organizer like a shoe rack or shoe cabinet — this will help with the overall organization of the storage space.

-Place your shoes in a shoe bag before you place them into their storage container.
-A shoe bag helps protect shoes from damage while they are in storage.
-If you’ve never used one before, shoe bags are an individual bag for each shoe.
-The bag protects shoes from becoming scuffed from the sole or leather of the other shoe in a pair, or from color transfer from patent leathers.
-Flannel bags are highly touted as the best option, but even other materials (like a plastic bag) will at a minimum protect your shoes from damaging one another while in their storage box.
+Place your shoes in a shoe bag before you put them into a shoe storage container.
+If you’ve never used them before, shoe bags are individual bags for each shoe.
+They protect shoes from becoming scuffed from the sole or leather of the other shoe in a pair or from color transfer from patent leather.
+Flannel bags are highly touted as the best option, but even other materials (like a plastic bag) will, at a minimum, protect your shoes from damaging one another while in their storage box.

-Place each pair of shoes in its own shoe box.
+Place each pair of shoes in their own storage shoe box.
 Ideally, this will be in the shoe box your shoes came in when you purchased them.
 Original boxes fit your shoes, save you money, and allow for adequate air circulation.
-Storing shoes in boxes also allows you to stack them without worrying about damaging the shoes, and it will be easier to identify their contents when they are in storage.
+Storing shoes in boxes also allows you to stack them without worrying about damaging them, and it will be easier to identify their contents while in storage.

-The use of plastic containers or boxes for shoe storage is somewhat controversial.
-If the plastic bin is sealed and moisture is in your shoes or the container, it can allow mold or mildew to grow while they are in storage.
-If you choose to store your shoes in a plastic bin, choose containers with ventilation at the top.
-Be sure to thoroughly clean out the container prior to storage, and allow the container to fully dry before you place your shoes inside.
+With plastic boxes, it’s the internal moisture you have to worry about — if the plastic bin is sealed and moisture is in your shoes or the container, mold or mildew can grow inside it.
+If you want to store your shoes in a plastic bin, choose containers with ventilation at the top.
+Be sure to thoroughly clean the container before storage, and allow it to fully dry before placing your shoes inside.

-Your biggest enemy when storing shoes for long periods of time is moisture.
+Your biggest enemy when it comes to shoe storage solutions is moisture.
 Moisture will cause the leather to expand, then contract and crack as the shoe dries.
 Warm, humid environments are ideal spaces for the growth of mold, mildew, and dry rotting.
-If you are looking into how to store shoes for long term, you might consider using a climate-controlled storage unit.
+If you are looking into how to store shoes for the long term, you might consider using a climate-controlled storage unit.

 Watch Out For:

-- Heat damage.
-If your shoes are exposed to an intense amount of heat, they will quickly become brittle and damaged.
+- Heat damage: If your shoes are exposed to intense heat, they will quickly become brittle and damaged.
 Your shoes may even be at risk of falling apart due to any glue that melts away from the heat.
-To avoid this from happening, don’t store your shoes in a garage or attic where there is low insulation.
+To avoid this, don’t store your shoes in a garage or attic with low insulation.

-- Pests.
-Storing your shoes in cardboard boxes may be the perfect invitation for little rodents to chew right through it for their nests.
-If you see any chew marks or droppings in the storage unit, consider getting plastic bins to ensure absolute protection of your shoes.
+- Pests: Storing your shoes in cardboard boxes may be the perfect invitation for little rodents to chew right through them for their nests.
+If you see any chew marks or droppings in the storage unit, consider getting plastic shoe storage containers to ensure absolute protection of your shoes.

-- Mildew.
-To avoid any mildew growth within your shoes, be sure to put silica gel packets inside prior to storing them.
+- Mildew: To avoid any mildew growth within your shoes, be sure to put silica gel packets inside before storing them.